enku/gbp-fl/README.md

 - The CLI layer plugs into the gbpcli command-line interface to add the `fl` subcommand (and gbp-fl's own sub-subcommands) then it accesses the GraphQL interface on the server to make queries based on the commands.

+- The Django layer plugs into the Gentoo Build Publisher Django templates to provide additional UI elements to the dashboard and machine details pages.